tim-speed/flexdiffuse/README.md

 # "FlexDiffuse"
 ## *An adaptation of Stable Diffusion with Image Guidance.*

+## TLDR

+You can find the code for all of this in `guidance.py` feel free to copy and reference as you desire, I provide no license or warranty.
+You can probably `pip install` this repo as a module and reference the file that way too if you'd like, I plan to make some additional improvements.

+### What this is

+Methods to map styles of an image using CLIP image embeddings to the CLIP text embeddings after encoding the prompt.

+### What this isn't

+**Img2Img**: The methods shown in this repo apply to image guidance, not the orgin, and in this demo I show how Img2Img can be used in combination.

+**Textual Inversion**: Requires training / tuning a model, this just modifies embeddings, and is only good at some style transfer not reconstructing subjects, as Textual Inversion has been demonstrated to do.
+I would like to integrate Textual Inversion into this demo at somepoint.

+### To Run the demo

+0. Ensure you have at least **python 3.10** installed and activated in your env.
+1. `pip install -r requirements.txt`
+2. `python ui.py --dl`
+3. The --dl param can be omitted after first run, it's used to connect to huggingface to download the models, you'll need to setup your account and all that, see https://huggingface.co and Stable Diffusion there for more details on how to get access.

+### Image guidance method parameters

+- **Clustered** - This increases or decreases the association of the CLIP embeddings with their strongest related features and the features around them with a linear reduction in weight.
+- **Linear** - This increases or decreases the association of the trailing embedding features.
+In StableDiffusion this means more stylistic features, where as the front-most features tend to represent the more major concepts of the image.
+- **Threshold** - This increases or decreases the similarity of associated features above or below a relative threshold defined by similarity.. average similarity ( across all features ) by default.

 ## Abstract

 Stable Diffusion is great, text prompts are alright...
 While powerful, they